-The health insurance market is more subject to legislative scrutiny than the life insurance market.
+The health insurance market is subject to substantial legislative scrutiny.
 Legislative changes could impact our Medicare Supplement, Medicare Part D, and other supplemental health businesses.
 The nature and timing of any such changes cannot be predicted and could have a material adverse effect on that business.

 Competition in the health market can be significant.
 Sales of our health insurance products are subject to competition from other health insurance companies and alternative healthcare providers, such as those that provide alternatives to traditional Medicare to seniors.
 In addition, some insurers may be willing to significantly reduce their profit margins or under price new sales in order to gain market share.
-We have chosen not to compete for market share based on these terms.
+We choose not to compete for market share based on these terms.
 Accordingly, changes in the competitive landscape, including the pricing strategies employed by our competitors, could negatively impact the future sales of our health insurance products.